Hampton W. Wall

-Hampton W. Wall (November 10, 1831–April 16, 1898) was an American politician and businessman.
+Hampton W. Wall (November 10, 1831 – April 16, 1898) was an American politician and businessman.

+Biography

 Wall was born on a farm near Staunton, Illinois.
 He went to the public schools.
 Wall was a banker and lived in Staunton, Illinois with his wife and family.
 He served on the Macoupin County Board of Supervisors and as a justice of the peace.
 Wall served in the Illinois House of Representatives from 1877 to 1881.
 Wall then served in the Illinois Senate from 1893 to 1897 and was a Democrat.
 Wall was murdered by a tenant in Staunton, Illinois with a firearm.